 Like most people heading to the Blue Mountains National Park near Sydney, I came in search of the best hiking trails and lookout spots.
-And while you’re spoilt for choice, deciding which bushwalk to take is often the most challenging part of any Blue Mountains trip.

 I weighed up everything before I decided which one to do – from the hiking distance to the views, difficulty levels to the terrains.
-And of course, crowds – I wanted to avoid them like the plague!
+And, of course, crowds – I wanted to avoid them like the plague!

-Enter Porters Pass hiking trail in Blackheath.
-This has to be one of the best hiking trails in the Blue Mountains!
-Situated just a stone’s throw away from Katoomba, the Porters Pass trail is a hidden gem in the Blue Mountains, perfectly suited for those adventure travelers.
+Situated just a stone’s throw away from Katoomba, the Porters Pass loop is a hidden gem in the Blue Mountains, perfectly suited for those adventure travelers.

 Quick Navigation

-Porters Pass Walk Overview
+Porters Pass track overview

-- Distance: 4.2km loop
+- Distance: 4.2 km loop

-- Elevation gain: 249m
+- Elevation gain: 249 m

 - Duration: 2.5 – 3.5 hours